-Syd Solomon, born in Uniontown, Pennsylvania, in 1917, was an influential American artist known for his pioneering use of acrylic paint.
-Solomon began his artistic journey in high school in Wilkes-Barre, Pennsylvania, where he was also a standout football player.
-After high school, he worked in advertising and took classes at the Art Institute of Chicago.
+Syd Solomon, an influential American artist known for his pioneering use of acrylic paint, began his artistic journey in high school in Wilkes-Barre, Pennsylvania, where he was also a star football player.
+After high school, he launched a career in advertising, while taking classes at the Art Institute of Chicago.
 During World War II, he served in the First Camouflage Battalion, using his artistic skills to create camouflage instruction manuals and design protective concealment for crucial military operations.
+Solomon was sent to Normandy early in the invasion where his camouflage designs provided protective concealment for the transport of supplies for men who had broken through the enemy line.
+Solomon was considered one of the best camoufleurs in the Army, receiving, among other commendations, five bronze stars.
 His wartime experience would have a lasting impact on his work.

 In the 1960s, Solomon became a significant influence in the Hamptons and Florida art scenes, founding the Institute of Fine Art at New College in Sarasota and attracting notable artists to teach there, including Larry Rivers, Philip Guston, James Brooks, Conrad Marca-Relli, Jimmy Ernst, John Chamberlain, James Rosenquist, and Robert Rauschenberg.
 His home in the Hamptons became a hub for artists and writers.